-13.6 Revision
+13.6.
+Revision

-Revision classes are scheduled for some courses, such as the first year Maths Course (8 revision 'lectures').
-Revision tutorials are often arranged too, typically at a rate of 3 to 4 tutorials per paper.
+Revision classes are scheduled for some courses and revision tutorials are often arranged too, typically at a rate of 3 to 4 tutorials per paper.
 During the formal revision periods in Trinity Term and in part of the Easter Vacation preceding the Part I Examination it is not unusual to study for 60h per week.

-13.7 Paid Work Experience
+13.7.
+Paid Work Experience